lamnhan066/language_helper_generator/README.md

 };
 ```

 You can use the `analysisLanguageData` as your main language if you feel it's detailed enough.
-After that, you can update your other languages by looking at the `_language_data_abstract.g.dart`.
+After that, you can update your other languages by looking at the `_generated.g.dart`.
 This file will contains all the texts that ending with the supported extensions of `LanguageHelper`.

 If you don't want to use `analysisLanguageData` as your main language, you can use it for analysis by adding it to the `initial` like this: